thuliteio/getdoks.org/content/start-here/verification.md

 - Correct stylesheet and script references
 - Expected language, robots, and structured-data output for your configuration

-If you use Thulite Images or Inline SVG, also confirm that generated image and SVG markup appears correctly where expected.
+If you use Thulite Images or Thulite SVG, also confirm that generated image and SVG markup appears correctly where expected.

 ## Inspect generated site output